sharonkao/minimal-mistakes/bachelor-bracket.md

 permalink: /bachelor-bracket/
 ---

-## Upcoming BachBracket Season: Becca Kufrin
+## Upcoming BachBracket Season: Colton Underwood
-The 19th season of our Bach Bracket starts Monday May 28, 2018.
+The 20th season of our Bach Bracket starts Monday January 7, 2019.
 Submit your picks (by clicking on the link below) to join in on the fun!
 <br>
 <a class="btn-primary" href="{{ site.baseurl }}{% link bachelor-submit.html %}">FILL OUT YOUR BRACKET HERE</a>
 ## Rules / Legal Fine Print